 - The MLT program may be completed within five semesters (includes a clinical rotation at an affiliated hospital or reference laboratory).
-It does not include placement requirements.
+Clinical placement is not guaranteed, and length of program does not include delay when placements are unavailable.

 - Students must receive a C grade or better on all core courses in order to progress to the next semester.

 To participate in the clinical portion of the program, students must: